bcgov/AzureFilesPoC/terraform/README.md

 ### Step 1: Complete One-Time Onboarding & OIDC Setup
 This is the foundational step to connect GitHub and Azure securely.
-- Follow the step-by-step process in [`OneTimeActivities/RegisterApplicationInAzureAndOIDCInGithub.md`](../OneTimeActivities/RegisterApplicationInAzureAndOIDCInGithub.md).
+- **Follow the step-by-step process in [`OneTimeActivities/RegisterApplicationInAzureAndOIDCInGithub.md`](../OneTimeActivities/RegisterApplicationInAzureAndOIDCInGithub.md).**
-- This will configure the Azure AD application, the OIDC federated credential, and the necessary GitHub secrets.
+- This will configure the Azure AD application, the OIDC federated credential, and the necessary GitHub secrets for secure, passwordless authentication.
+- **You must manually create the required Azure resource group as a one-time onboarding activity,** using the provided onboarding script (`step6_create_resource_group.sh` or its Windows equivalent).
+This is required because BC Government policy restricts resource group creation via Terraform when using OIDC.
+- Reference the created resource group in your Terraform variables and module calls.
+Do not attempt to manage resource groups with Terraform in this project.
+- For more details and troubleshooting, see the onboarding README and the [Validation Process](../OneTimeActivities/ValidationProcess.md).

+> **Policy Note:**
+> BC Government IaC/CI/CD policy requires that resource groups be created outside of Terraform when using OIDC.
+This ensures proper separation of duties and aligns with security best practices.
+See the onboarding documentation for rationale and links to official guidance.

 ### Step 2: Validate Your Setup Locally
 Before testing the automated pipeline, verify your setup from your local machine.